isc-projects/kea/doc/sphinx/arm/hooks.rst

 In many legal jurisdictions, companies, especially ISPs, must record information about the addresses they have leased to DHCP clients.
 This library is designed to help with that requirement.
 If the information that it records is sufficient, it may be used directly.

+Since Kea 1.9.8, the library supports custom format for logging information that can be extracted either from the incoming packet or from the server response packet.

+To note that the custom format can not be used for command channel commands.

 If a jurisdiction requires that a different set of information be saved, users may use this library as a template or example to create their own custom logging hooks.